ja228williams/ESTHERbot/README.md

 The following environmental variables should be set:
   - "esther_username": ESTHER username (student ID beginning with 'S')
   - "esther_password": ESTHER password (should correspond to password at this website: https://esther.rice.edu/selfserve/twbkwbis.P_WWWLogin)
-  - "course_name": (for check_availability)- name of the course (ex.
+  - "course_name": (for check_availability) name of the course (ex.
 MUSI 117, COMP 140, etc.) that check_availability looks up
   - "sender_email": the name of the Gmail account sending the update emails
   - "email_password": the Gmail password for "sender_email"; described in the "Sending Emails" section
   - "receiver_email": the name of the Gmail account receiving the update emails (can be the same as "sender_email")
+  - "netid": (for register_classes) student netID

 ## Automation
 Automating check_availability.py and/or check_waitlist.py requires scheduling the corresponding Python script to run at the desired times.
 The process is described for each of the following systems: